snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 Our (third floor walkup) condo has no entryway, no pantry, and a single hallway closet.
 This tiny 3'8"x3'3" closet is the *most utilized* square footage in our home and has an enormous number of functions to fulfill.

+Here's the before.
+This setup was  failing our family and desperately needed some intentional planning to improve.

 ![Closet](../assets/img/frontcloset07.jpg){: .mx-auto.d-block :}

-*The current setup was failing our family and desperately needed some intentional planning to improve.*
+These were the requirements (at the time, and for planning ahead):

 ### Kids' independently get and put away
 * stepstool